 The Lifeline Chaplaincy program is an extension of the Churches of Christ ministry in the Greater Houston Area.
 Its emphasis is on patient visitation and family support, as well as continued education for pastoral care volunteers.
 Phone: 713-524-1055

-Chaplain Dube, a clinically trained pastoral care-giver, is available to provide a caring and sensitive ministry to patients and families who are seeking medical treatment at MD Anderson and The Texas Medical Center.
-He serves patients with various physical needs, as well as providing a Christ-centered, Cross-focused, Word, Sacrament and Prayer ministry for the encouragement and support of the patient, family members and friends.
-The goal of this ministry is to be available, primarily but not exclusively, to Lutherans from out of town whose home Pastors might not have the opportunity or means to personally visit their parishioners.
+Lutheran Chaplaincy: Chaplain Dube, a clinically trained pastoral care-giver, provides a caring and sensitive ministry to patients and families in the Texas Medical Center.
+He provides a Christ-centered, Cross-focused, Word, Sacrament and Prayer ministry for patients, family members and friends.
+This ministry is available, primarily but not exclusively, to Lutherans from out of town whose home Pastors might not have the opportunity or means to personally visit their parishioners.

 Presbyterian Outreach to Patients provides pastoral care to Presbyterian patients and families in the Texas Medical Center.
 Lay Ministers are trained to serve in this specialized ministry and are credentialed by the respective hospital.
 This ministry is overseen by a Board of Directors who come from Houston area congregations.